xezpeleta/1000ahots/0_smad/README.md

 # Speech and music activity detection (SMAD)

-This is a simple example of how to use an SMAD model trained with TVSM dataset, in order to detect speech and music in an audio file.
+This repository contains scripts to detect clean speech from audio files, with no music nor background noise.

 ## Installation